+When you think of the responsibilities for a level 6 role, managing people probably comes to mind.
 Though it's tempting to structure your levels so management is always the end goal, companies should provide long-term individual contributors with an opportunity to continue moving upward.
 In other words, managing people shouldn't be the prerequisite for seniority.

-In the below visual, we've broken down how managers and individual contributors can maintain separate tracks within the same organization.
+In the below visual, we've broken down how both managers and individual contributors can maintain separate tracks within the same organization.
+This is also the model used within Lattice's employee development software and the one featured in our client enablement materials.